Ibuprofen

 How do I take Ibuprofen?

 For adults, take one or two tablets with a glass of water every four hours during or shortly after eating.
-If you experience indigestion after taking Ibuprofen, try taking them with a small glass of milk.
+If you experience indigestion after taking Ibuprofen, try taking it with a small glass of milk.

-Always follow the doctors prescription and do not exceed the recommended or prescribed dose.
+Always follow the doctor's prescription and do not exceed the recommended or prescribed dose.

 Do not take more than 1,200mg of Ibuprofen in any 24-hour period.